-Join James Williamson for an in-depth discussion in this video Typekit requirements, part of Up and Running with Typekit.
+Join James Williamson for an in-depth discussion in this video Typekit requirements, part of Typekit Quick Start.

 - Typekit is an online service,…so the only thing that you really need…in order to use it is the current version…of your favorite browser.…Typekit works well in Firefox,…you can see here I'm using it in Chrome,…Opera, Safari, and Internet Explorer.…Although it's designed to work in…older versions of these browsers,…I recommend making sure that you're using…the latest version in order to ensure compatibility…with some of Typekit's font-browsing options.…You may also find the Typekit site incompatible…with several mobile browsers,…but a simple test in the browser…and platform of your choice will quickly reveal…whether the site is gonna work…in that particular platform, or not.…